RECONNECTING FAMILIES IN ADDICTION RECOVERY

 From an everyday logistical perspective, family can also provide a sense of accountability, structure and routine when it’s most important.
 Establishing boundaries and measurable goals when a person is transitioning back into recovery.
 These boundaries not only help a person build emotional strength and reinforce their coping strategies; it also provides peace of mind, stability and clear communication within the rest of the family structure.

 The Recovery Unplugged Family Program works by helping families better understand their roles and importance in the recovery process by providing education and awareness about the disease of addiction and what sort of behavioral issues can be expected during the lifelong process.
-Families are more equipped than any other people to offer the stability, support, compassion and accountability needed during long-term recovery, particularly in the early stages.
+Families are more equipped than any other people to offer the stability, support, compassion and accountability needed during long-term recovery, particularly in the

 Participating loved ones learn to understand addiction as a brain disease, rather than a moral failing and what ongoing recovery maintenance may involve after the initial treatment process.
 This education is important for providing a baseline awareness and context for the addict’s behavior.